T20 medium tank: Design and development

 Almost immediately after the M4 Sherman was standardized, the US Ordnance Department started work on a successor.
 The Ordnance Department had already been working on a heavily armored infantry tank design for the British, using M4 parts.
 The new project was started on the 25 May 1942, it was originally designated M4X.
-The specification was 32 short tons, "automatic" 75mm gun, 4 in of armor and a top speed of 25 mph.
+The specification was 32 short tons (29 metric tonnes), "automatic" 75mm gun, 4 in of armor and a top speed of 25 mph.

 After a wooden mockup produced by Fisher, Ordnance (in agreement with Armored Force Board) set out three pilot models to be built with different combinations of armament but interchangeable turrets.
 All would use the Ford GAN V-8 engine driving Hydra-matic transmission through a torque converter.
 The T20 would have the 76mm gun, the T20E1 the automatic 75mm and the T20E2 a 3-inch gun.
 T20 and T20E1 would be fitted with horizontal volute spring suspension (HVSS) but the T20E2 would have had torsion bar suspension.

 Starting with the T20, the Ordnance Department initially developed three series of improved medium tank prototypes, the T20, T22, and T23.
 The main differences between the T20, T22 and T23 lay in the choice of transmission.
 The T20 used a torque converter fluid drive, the T22 a 5-speed mechanical drive similar to the M4 drive, and the T23 used an electric drive.
 All moved the transmission to the rear of the vehicle eliminating the need for a driveshaft running the length of the vehicle.
 The driveshaft used in the M3 and M4 vehicles forced the turret to be mounted higher increasing the vehicle height.